 Shauna: And as we reached out to just organizations and people that are serving in those cities, San Francisco was the city where people were actually responding to emails and phone calls.

-Let me – we have a film series here that’s authored by Ray Vander Laan called That The World May Know.
-And one of the points that he makes in that series and in person when you take a trip to Israel with him – and he gets very dramatic about it – is that the West is captivated by the residual effects of the Roman Empire and Hellenistic thinking in that our pursuits are comfort and leisure.
+Jim: And one of the points that he makes in that series and in-person, when you take a trip to Israel with him, and he gets very dramatic about it is that the west is captivated by the residual effects of the Roman Empire and Hellenistic thinking in that, our pursuits are comfort and leisure.

 Jim: And you make that same point.
 You say a life of comfort is a win for the enemy.

-Jim: Now, I’ve got to tell you, comfort is comfortable.
+Jim: Now, I’ve gotta tell you comfort is comfortable.

 Jim: Air conditioning is great.
-You know, being in a nice home in a big yard in Missouri, raising your kids with neighbors who know the Lord, most likely…
+You know, being in a nice home and a big yard of Missouri, raising your kids with neighbors who know the Lord, most likely there’s a-

-Jim: So why is this a win for the enemy if we’re moving toward comfort rather than toward, uh, discipleship?
+Jim: So why is this, uh, a win for the enemy if we’re moving toward comfort rather than toward discipleship?

-Jim: Now before we go too far, a lot of people watching cable news are going to think about San Francisco.
-They’re in the news a lot because of the needles, human feces everywhere.
+Jim: Yeah, before we go too far, a lot of people watching cable news are gonna think about San Francisco.
+They’re in the news a lot, because of the needles, human feces everywhere.
 It seems out of control.
-And address that point about the bum rap or the true rap that San Francisco’s getting.
-And, you know, of course, it’s in a political context, so it’s…
+And address that point about the bum rap or the true rap that San Francisco is getting.
+And, you know, of course, it’s in a political context.

-Jim: …The leadership of the city that allows these things to happen.
+Jim: So it’s the leadership of the city that allows these things to happen.
 Just hit that quickly because people are thinking about it.

 Shauna: Yes.
-I mean, it – a lot of it is what you see on TV.
-And we walk through it every day.
-We’re – us and the kids, we are stepping over needles.
+I mean, it, a lot of it is what you see on TV, and we walk through it every day.
+We are us and the kids, we are stepping over needles.
 Our kids are passing by people in their sleeping bags on the way to school.
 We see it every day.
-Our city has a tolerance for everything.
-Everything goes.
+Our city has a tolerance for everything, everything goes.

 Jim: Wow, amazing.